 - Susan Van der Flier

 Emily graduated from the Allard School of Law in 2012 as a gold medallist and Wesbrook Scholar and clerked at the Supreme Court of Canada for Chief Justice Beverly McLachlin from 2012-2013.
 While at law school, she was the recipient of a number of awards inclduing the Richard R. Sugden Prize in Trial Advocacy, the UBC Research Abroad Award, and the David Roberts Prize in Legal Writing.
-Emily is an associate at McCarthy Tétrault LLP in the litigation group where she has a general practice that includes both commercial and public law matters.
+Emily is an associate at Osler in the litigation group where her practice includes high-level commercial disputes as well as constitutional and public law matters.
 In 2014, she was selected by UBC to receive the Young Alumnus Award which recognizes "a young alumnus whose accomplishments are of such excellence that they provide inspiration and leadership to students and other young alumni."
-(Here's a profile of Emily published in the alumni newsletter.)

 JoAnne is an associate with the Health Law and Insurance Law Groups at Harper Grey.
 She graduated from the Allard School of Law in 2013, receiving the Raymond G. Herbert Award as the best all-round graduating law student as adjudged by a committee of fellow law students.
 JoAnne is active in the legal community as duty counsel with Access Pro Bono and as a supervising lawyer for the Law Students Legal Advice Program.